-(Part 19 of 19 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 10 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Sunday’s class contained a block of time where we were told to set a specific goal for ourselves, and then go work on it.

 There’s a particular technique that I’ve been stuck on for nearly two years.
 It’s completely a psychological issue.
 Each time a coach brings up this technique, I equivocate, and they drop me back to the progressions for the technique.
 But, I can do the progressions, and every coach then says, “Then just do the technique.”
 Usually, they manage to encourage me enough to eek out a few tentative iterations of the technique.
 At which point I’m all like, “Yeah!
 Progress!
 Awesome!”

 And the next time the technique comes up I have the EXACT.
 SAME.
 PROBLEM.
 I profess inability, the coach assesses the progressions, and then coaxes me through getting the technique.
 Over and over and over and over and over with too many coaches, way too many times.

 So on Sunday, armed with 15 minutes of time and delusions of making progress on my own, I set off to work on my nemesis.

 (Here, there would be a montage and inspirational music.)